 The discovery of true productivity zen

 She soon found out that productivity apps weren’t the answer.
 Automated workflows were.
 By focusing on her existing processes, mapping them out, and automating them, Kathleen could save tons of time not worrying about email and managing different projects.

-G Suite apps are not built for automation, and KiSSFLOW seemed to perfectly fill that gap by providing a workflow solution that looked and felt intuitively like part of Google’s domain.
+G Suite apps are not built for automation, and Kissflow seemed to perfectly fill that gap by providing a Google workflow solution that looked and felt intuitively like part of Google’s domain.

 Productivity apps are not designed to handle workflows well.
 They need constant attention and need a manual push from users in order for data to progress.
 But this constant monitoring and activity is not best for processes that are already standard and can operate on their own.

-You can try KiSSFLOW for free for 14-day and test it on your processes.
+You can try Kissflow Process for free and test it on your processes.
 It’s simplified enough for everyone in your team to start a workflow, and intelligent enough to help your business untangle your complex process.
 Give it a try today!